QuentinRoy/Word-Suggestions-Accuracy/README.md

 - The client, located in the `/client` directory, is the most important.
 It contains the code source of the webpage served to participants.
 - The control server, located in the `/control-server` directory, enables the experimenter to track a participant's progress.
 It is also used to serve the client after its compilation.
-- The suggestion server, located in the `/suggestionServer`, is a secondary server providing a web api to computer word suggestions.
+- The suggestion server, located in the `/suggestionServer` directory, is a secondary server providing a web api to computer word suggestions.

 ## Installation and start up